hamyhamz/kiwi-currency-converter/README.md

 * forex_python - For currency symbol to currecy code translation (modified)

 ## Running an application
-Run a `currency_converter.py` file, either in API or CLI folder for appropriate behaviour.
+Run a `currency_converter.py` file with appropriate parameters, or `currency_converter_api.py` for appropriate behaviour.

 ## Parameters
 * `amount` - Specifies amount for conversion.
 Type: *FLOAT*